fugue/regula/docs/src/usage.md

 └── src
     └── some_files

-# Now I'll create a configuration file in my project's root directory and indicate that
+# Now I'll create a configuration file in the project's root directory and indicate that
 # by default, I'd like to run regula against my 'infra' directory.
 $ regula init --include config/waivers.rego infra

-# And now I can run regula from anywhere within my project and it will apply the
+# And now I can run regula from anywhere within the project and it will apply the
-# defaults from my configuration file and correctly apply the waiver.
+# defaults from the configuration file and correctly apply the waiver.
 $ cd src
 $ regula run
 INFO Using config file '/Users/jason/workspace/my-project/.regula.yaml'